composable-logs/composable-logs/README.md

 ### Tasks are executed in parallel using the [Ray](https://www.ray.io/) framework
  - With a DAG one can define in which order tasks should run.
- - Tasks run in parallel (subject to DAG constraints).
+ - Tasks can run in parallel (subject to DAG constraints).
  - Currently `pynb-dag-runner` only support single node Ray clusters.

 ### Pipeline outputs are saved using the [OpenTelemetry](https://opentelemetry.io/) standard